victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

  'AdjNetRtgdiff': array([ 0.23025069])}
  ```

- The coefficients for LSVR are more intuitive for basketball.
+ The coefficients for LSVR are more intuitive for basketball than the coefficients for LR.
 It correctly identifies that shooting and passing (albeit very slightly) are positive traits unlike LR's coefficients.
 3-point and free throw rate are penalized slightly, while a team's tempo is heavily penalized.
  *Note that because raw SeasonEloDiff is typically on the scale of 10^1-10^2, the coefficients are much smaller than in LR.
 Given this adjustment, the low coefficient for SeasonEloDiff makes sense.*

  ##### Why Do LR and LSVR Perform 'Worse' With More Features?

 It's worth pointing out that one result of this analysis is that LR and LSVR have higher MSE with more features than their single-feature counterpart.
 It's possible that the stats are noisy when taking as an aggregate, and continuous model which is what these models attempt to do.

-However this type of modeling philosophy ignores some synergies they should be predictive.
+However, basketball is not played in a vacuum, or along a continuous spectrum.
+The linear models above are good at generally predicting outcomes, but is unable to identify how teams matchup.
+This is why using just one finely tuned feature that already holistically describes team strength works best for these models.
+The drawback is this type of modeling philosophy ignores some synergies that should be predictive.
 For example, a team who gets more possessions + is good at shooting complement each other because they maximize a given possession; being good at a different dimension of the game (like rebounding) doesn't synergize well with that advantage.
 Thus, Decision Tree Regressors, which generate predictions in a different way, are also examined.

 #### Decision Tree Regressor (Default Parameters)
 ![MSE vs K](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/NCAABBPrediction/Documents/preds_dtr_default.png)